TRIED & TESTED

 Last weekend I went to London because I was nominated as Cultural Nomad of the Year by Leading Culture Destinations.
 I didn’t win, but London gave me two beautiful sunny autumn days in return and therefore I could make some lovely pictures.
-And of course, I’ve collected some new spots that I’ve included in The online London Guide already!
+And of course, I’ve collected some new spots that I’ve included in The London Guide already!

 The Award ceremony took place in the chic South Kensington Club, an intimate member’s only club with an elegant interior and a great spa.